"Geography is the subject that holds the key to our future." Michael Palin

-- To study a knowledge-rich, horizon-widening breadth of content examined through physical, social, economic, environmental, cultural and political contexts to build student’s awareness of locations, places and environments at a range of spatial and temporal scales.
+- Study a knowledge-rich, horizon-widening breadth of content examined through physical, social, economic, environmental, cultural and political contexts to build student’s awareness of locations, places and environments at a range of spatial and temporal scales.

-- To emphasise the importance of a deep understanding of both physical and human processes, and on applying this understanding to interrogate people-environment interactions and people-place connections.
+- Emphasise the importance of a deep understanding of both physical and human processes, and on applying this understanding to interrogate people-environment interactions and people-place connections.

-- To engage students with critical issues and concepts that shape the world we live in.
+- Engage students with critical issues and concepts that shape the world we live in.
 These include, but are not limited to, causality, climate change, development, geopolitics, globalisation, identity, inequality, interdependence, mitigation and adaptation, physical systems and feedback and sustainability.

-- To facilitate a mastery of the application of geographical knowledge, skills and approaches to enable students to investigate a range of important geographical questions and issues.
+- Facilitate a mastery of the application of geographical knowledge, skills and approaches to enable students to investigate a range of important geographical questions and issues.

-- To foster the development of students’ character (including ethics and values) and attributes relevant to a world beyond education, providing a platform to develop social and environmental sensitivity and build an innate responsibility in students to become informed and engaged global citizens.
+- Foster the development of students’ character (including ethics and values) and attributes relevant to a world beyond education, providing a platform to develop social and environmental sensitivity and build an innate responsibility in students to become informed and engaged global citizens.

-- To provide a platform for students to carry forward transferrable skills and experiential approaches for implementation in their chosen future pathways and careers. o geography and human rights.
+- Provide a platform for students to carry forward transferrable skills and experiential approaches for implementation in their chosen future pathways and careers.

 The Key Stage 3 curriculum is varied and engaging, aimed at promoting a love of the subject.
 It is carefully sequenced to enable students to achieve mastery in the subject.
 We introduce key geographical skills whilst exploring a wide range of physical and human units.
 Year 7 investigate the existence of microclimates around the school site.
 Year 9 come off timetable in half-year groups to compete in the World Trade game in the Great Hall.
 The students are divided into groups and trade with each other within the ‘free’ market economy of tariffs, quotas and other sanctions!
 Year 9 develop their independent learning skills, by investigating an issue in their local area, which involves collecting field data, and subsequent analysis.